SAT and ACT Prep Courses

 What should I look for in an SAT or ACT prep course?

 Since the primary value of an SAT and ACT prep course is to encourage and guide effective and efficient study, what should you look for in a good course, and how much should you expect to pay?
 Since the materials for SAT and ACT study are readily available for free (or almost free), we recommend that you do not invest in a course that is mainly selling you study materials.
 Buy a good SAT and ACT prep book ($25 new), and use free resources like Khan Academy (who has a contract with the College Board to provide SAT® prep materials for free).
 If you’re going to pay hundreds of dollars for SAT and ACT prep help, we recommend you spend it on a teacher or tutor who will guide your study, evaluate your tests, and teach you what you need for direct improvement.
 How much you invest depends on how much teaching or tutoring you want, but you shouldn’t be paying for books, videos, online resources or practice tests that are readily available for nearly free.

 How does TPS prepare students for the SAT and ACT?

 TPS provides direct instruction throughout high school in analytical reading comprehension, concise effective writing, and math concepts.
 The following courses are particularly important:

 - English 3 Lit Analysis and Comp (Intrigue and Illusion or Justice and Journeys)

-- English 4/5 Advanced Composition or College Composition
+- Advanced Composition or College Composition

 - Algebra (Standard or Honors)